This post may contain affiliate links. Please check out my disclaimer for more information.

 - White appliance paint – I bought a few cans my first day.

 Of course before I could sell anything, I had to buy up some appliances.
 I went out my first day and bought 3 appliances from one person.
 I picked up a working washer and dryer and a second dryer that didn’t work.
-The next day, I was able to sell two of those the next day and turned an $80 profit.
-It didn’t take me long to learn that the money is made when I bought a machine, not when I sold it.
+The next day, I was able to sell two of those machines for a profit of $80.
+I was hooked.

-Because I stuck exclusively to appliances, I quickly became really proficient at knowing a machine’s value on the market.
-This meant that if I couldn’t get a machine cheap enough to leave at least $50 in profit for me, I wouldn’t bother.
+Because I stuck exclusively to appliances, I quickly became really good at knowing a machine’s value on the market.
+If I couldn’t buy a machine cheap enough to leave at least $50 in profit for me, I wouldn’t bother.
 This was my goal for minimum profit on each sale after I covered gas and parts.

 - Always carry small bills and change.
 When you make an offer, you want to have the proper change on-hand to actually pay.

-I learned how to clean and do basic repairs on washers, dryers and ovens.
-I won’t cover repair here as it varies so much by make and model, but if you’re considering this as a side-hustle, definitely join ApplianceSchool.com.
+The course I purchased taught me how to do basic appliance repair.
+I won’t cover repair here as it varies so much by make and model, but if you’re considering this as a side-hustle, definitely join Tradeskills.
 That site offers some great tutorials on how to do common appliance repairs.

 When I got an appliance back to my shop, the first thing I would do is test it.
 If the machine didn’t work properly, I would either diagnose and repair it, or part it out and keep the parts as spares to fix other machines.
 If it worked, I would give it a thorough cleaning and a new coat of white paint of necessary.
 Machines were usually listed for sale within two hours of me buying them.

 Selling can be a challenge.
-You’re working with the general public and some people are just nuts.
+You’re working with the general public and as you probably know, some people are just nuts.
 There are a few steps you can take to ensure that you only get buyers who are serious and willing to pay your asking price.
 Here are a few tips.

 - Take detailed photos from every angle including inside the machine and post as many as the site allows (Craigslist lets you post a maximum of 12).

-- Write an incredibly detailed description including model number, condition including any dents or scratches as well as approximate age.
+- Write an incredibly detailed description including model number, condition including any dents or scratches or other issues as well as approximate age.